makar21/core/README.md

 **How it works**

 The producer creates a **Task declaration** asset in BigchainDB containing its API URL, waits for a worker to make a call to its API, and then creates a **Task assignment** asset in BigchainDB.
+The asset’s recipient is the worker.

 # Install IPFS